angular/angular/aio/content/guide/template-syntax.md

 ## Built-in _attribute_ directives

 Attribute directives listen to and modify the behavior of other HTML elements, attributes, properties, and components.
 They are usually applied to elements as if they were HTML attributes, hence the name.

 Many details are covered in the [_Attribute Directives_](attribute-directives.html) guide.
-Many Angular modules such the [`RouterModule`](router.html "Routing and Navigation") and the [`FormsModule`](forms.html "Forms") have their own attribute directives.
+Many Angular modules such as the [`RouterModule`](router.html "Routing and Navigation") and the [`FormsModule`](forms.html "Forms") define their own attribute directives.
 This section is an introduction to the most commonly used attribute directives:

 * [`NgClass`](#ngClass) - add and remove a set of CSS classes